-Beaconsfield High School receives funding for students eligible for FSM, or who have been eligible at any time over the last six years (known as ‘Ever 6 FSM’), students whose parents are serving in the armed forces or students who are in care, adopted from care or ‘looked after’..
+Beaconsfield High School receives funding for students eligible for FSM, or who have been eligible at any time over the last six years (known as ‘Ever 6 FSM’), students whose parents are serving in the armed forces or students who are in care, adopted from care or ‘looked after’.

-It is for schools to decide how the pupil premium allocated to schools is spent, since they are best placed to assess what additional provision should be made for the individual students within their responsibility.
-Schools are free to spend the pupil premium as they see fit and whilst support must be targeted at students eligible for the pupil premium, some provision will inevitably benefit other students.
+It is for schools to decide how the pupil premium allocated to them is spent, since they are best placed to assess what additional provision should be made for the individual students within their responsibility.
+Schools are free to spend the pupil premium as they see fit and, whilst support must be targeted at students eligible for the pupil premium, some provision will inevitably benefit other students.